 Raiden: Exactly!
 The essence of Mortal Kombat is not about death, but life.
 Mortal men and women defending their own world.

 BBC Quarry: Outworld is oddly gravelly, and the background is CG'd out "darkness".
 The set was built out of an abandoned steel mill, so they only needed to add things for flavor like the statues.
 This had the side-effect of making the set absolutely huge, and at least one pilot flying over the area when it was properly lit and smoked up called the nearest tower to make sure he hadn't hit some sort of Bermuda Triangle.

-Black Dude Dies First: Twice: Liu Kang's first (black) opponent ends up having his soul sucked out by Shang Tsung after Liu refuses to finish him, and Art Lean ends up dead at Goro's hands before having his soul sucked out in a major Kick the Dog moment by Shang Tsung.
+Black Dude Dies First: Twice: Liu Kang's first (black) opponent ends up having his soul sucked out by Shang Tsung after Liu refuses to finish him, and Art Lean is the first island ally to die, ending up dead at Goro's hands before having his soul sucked out in a major kick the dog moment by Shang Tsung.

 Big "NO!": Both Sonya Blade and Johnny Cage let one out after Goro defeats Art Lean.
 Sonya's is a little odd as it's far more passionate than Johnny's even though she hadn't even shared a scene with Art before that match.

 Big "YES!": Raiden when Cage gets his Groin Attack nut-shot on Goro, giving him the early advantage.
 He also socks the shoulder of a mook and immediately apologizes.